redox-os/book/src/porting-applications.md

 - The Debian naming policy use dashes as separators in packages with optional features: `application-name` (default application variant with compiled executables) and `application-name-dev` (application variant with objects for compilation linking), also check the source package to be sure
 - Use the [Arch Linux package search](https://archlinux.org/packages/) for a up-to-date dependency versioning reference due to being rolling-release
 - If you can't find the project or source tarball of a splitted Debian package the Debian package information web page has the package project website URL ("Homepage") and the source tarball name used to create the package ("Download Source Package")
-- Many applications and libraries lack build instructions and/or good dependency information (build tool, mandatory nad optional dependency category separation), determine the build system configuration on their tarball or Git repository and use the build system log to discover or determine the minimum/mandatory dependencies (not using the `build.dependencies` and `package.dependencies` data types)
+- Many applications and libraries lack build instructions and/or good dependency information (build tool, mandatory and optional dependency category separation), determine the build system configuration on their tarball or Git repository and use the build system log to discover or determine the minimum/mandatory dependencies (not using the `build.dependencies` and `package.dependencies` data types)
 - Tarballs with source code don't have a operating system or CPU architecture on its name
 - Sometimes the releases of Git repositories are abandoned, verify if the tags have newer versions
 - Sometimes tarballs of the official application or library website are abandoned in favor of Git repository tarballs, verify if the Git repository tarballs are more recent